 Old Fashioned Bone Broth Chicken Noodle Soup: Ingredient list

-- 2 Bone in, skin on chicken breasts or 1 large rotisserie chicken
+- 2 Bone in, skin on chicken breasts (this brings the most flavor to the broth!)

 - Onion and garlic powder and salt

 We love adding lots of carrots and celery to our soup!
-I use 3 cups of each and always include the tender celery leaves as a flavorful “herb” addition.
+I use 2 or more cups of each and always include the tender celery leaves as a flavorful addition.
 Be sure to purchase the large carrot sticks that you need to peel.
 They have SO much more flavor than the “baby carrots” or any other carrots that are already peeled and packaged.

 One of the secrets to making this chicken soup so special, flavorful and nourishing is by using bone in, skin on chicken breasts.
 No need to boil an entire chicken, two breasts produce the perfect amount of tender chicken for this soup!
 By using bone in, skin on chicken, the broth ends up being completely packed with flavor and nutrients. *If you are unable to find bone in-skin on breasts, I would suggest using a rotisserie chicken (Costco’s is our favorite) in place of them.